Battling Crowds during a Mother-Daughter Long Weekend in Rome

 I want to take my Mom again somewhere – maybe in the spring.
 But I already suggested to her that maybe the next time could be somewhere in Nature…

-If you want to read and see more photos of the particular “old stuff” – check soon, I will be making separate posts for Colosseum, Vatican, and the Pantheon, as the hundreds of photos I've taken scream for their own "me" time.
+If you want to read and see more photos of the particular “old stuff” – check out the posts about Colosseum, the Vatican, and the Pantheon, as the hundreds of photos I've taken scream for their own "me" time.